John Ryder (boxer): Professional career

 In his next fight, Ryder faced undefeated Russian challenger Andrey Sirotkin.
 Sirotkin gave Ryder problems early in the fight with his jab.
 By the time the fight came to the sixth round, Ryder looked like he was gaining control of the fight, hurting Sirotkin with a body shot.
 The punishment continued in the seventh round, culminating in a right hook to Sirotkin's body, from which the Russian would not recover.
 Ryder was awarded the KO win in the seventh round.

 On the Canelo Álvarez vs. Daniel Jacobs card in Las Vegas in May 2019, Ryder beat Bilal Akkawy by TKO in the third round to win the vacant WBA interim super-middleweight title and put himself in line to challenge Callum Smith for the WBA (Super) and Ring magazine super-middleweight titles.

 Following the successful defeat of Akkawy, Ryder fought Callum Smith for the super-middleweight titles in November 2019, losing via UD.
 Ryder managed to keep Smith on the inside for the beginning rounds.
-In the third round, Smith was able to impose his will, setting up for right hands with his long job.
+In the third round, Smith was able to impose his will, setting up for right hands with his long jab.
 Ryder managed to get Smith to fight on the inside again in the fifth round.
 As the fight went on, frequent clinching slowed the pace down.
 In the last rounds, Smith looked like he was tired, while Ryder was being the aggressor.
 Smith managed to land a couple of right hands before the final bell, as Ryder was still charging forward.
 The judges scored the fight 117–111 and 116–112 twice in favour of Smith, with some media outlets describing the scores as "controversial".

+Ryder won the vacant WBO interim super-middleweight title on 26 November 2022 when his opponent, Zach Parker, retired at the start of the fifth-round of their contest at The O2 Arena in London citing an injury to his right hand.

+He unsuccessfully challenged unified super-middleweight world champion Canelo Álvarez on 6 May 2023, losing by unanimous decision and then suffered a ninth-round stoppage defeat to Jaime Munguia on 27 January 2024.
+Ryder announced his retirement from boxing in February 2024.